Aha43/Hit/README.md

 # HIT - Hierarchically Integration Test framework

-A  dotnet / c# framework for integration testing where the work of one test can be the build up for the next test.
+A  dotnet / c# framework for integration testing where the work of one integration test can be the build up for the next integration.
+HIT is intended to be used with an unit testing framework: Sequences of HIT integration tests forms unit tests

 * [Changelog](https://github.com/Aha43/Hit/blob/main/CHANGELOG.md)
 * [NuGet Package](https://www.nuget.org/packages/Hit/)